quire-io/guide/_docs/tasklist-14-favorite-follow.md

 ---
 ## Favorite a task

-You can favorite a task that you think are important to you.
+You can favorite a task that you think is important to you.
 Favorites are personal, unlike tags or priority that are seen by all members.

 **Note:** A ♥ means you favorited the task, whereas a ♡ means you didn't.
 And the number beside either heart indicates how many people have favorited the task.
 {: .notice--warning}